 I have a renovated Edwardian house in Ellesmere Port.
 Conveyancing practitioner represented me and Godiva Mortgages Ltd. I happened to do a free search for it on the Land Registry database and I saw two entries: one for freehold, the second leasehold under the exact same property.
 If a house is not a freehold shouldn't I have been informed?

-You should review the Freehold register you have again and check the Charges Register for mention of a lease.
-The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
+You need to review the Freehold register you have again and check the Charges Register as there may be mention of a lease.
+The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Ellesmere Port and other areas of the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with mortgage companies.
-You can also question the situation with your conveyancing lawyer who completed the work.
+You can also check the situation with your conveyancing practitioner who conducted the work.